alexdean201/TestScoreGuide/scores/grade8ela.md

 ## Student Achievement by Claim

 The student’s results are also reported out into the four claims (i.e., areas) that together make up English language arts/literacy: Reading, Writing, Listening, and Research/Inquiry.
-These four claims are based on [California’s academic standards](http://www.cde.ca.gov/be/st/ss/index.asp), which describe the knowledge and skills students are expected to learn in grade eight.
+These four claims are based on [Idaho's Content Standards](http://sde.idaho.gov/academic/standards/), which describe the knowledge and skills students are expected to learn in grade eight.

 If the student received a score of “No Score Available” for any claim, this means he or she did not complete enough items to receive a score in that area.